 Rip timing and feel information from any beat and use it as a quantise template on your beats.

-Groove timing and quantise have always been a major issue for beat makers.
+Groove timing and quantise have always been a major issue for beatmakers.
 Some naturally understand it others struggle with it.
 I am from the latter camp.
-I don’t have good inbuilt rhythm so have relied on micro editing quantise grooves just to get my beats rolling along nicely.
-We now have tools that can help us achieve rock solid timing and to apply any type of groove we want to a beat.
+I don’t have good inbuilt rhythm so I have relied on micro editing quantise grooves just to get my beats rolling along nicely.
+We now have tools that can help us achieve rock-solid timing and to apply any type of groove we want to a beat.
 But it doesn’t end there.
 We can now rip/lift the timing information from any beat and use it in our own drum beat compositions.

 The process is actually quite simple in theory and even easier in application.

-In the video I use a commercial drum break – Ice Box by Timbaland.
+In the Ripping and using Timing Information from a Drum Beat video, I use a commercial drum break – Ice Box by Timbaland.
 I use Cubase’s audio editor to locate all the peak transients and to convert them into slices.
 These slices are then converted to both midi note on data that can be used to trigger new drum sounds and as a groove/quantise template that can then be used on any sequence.
 I explain how to use Cubase’s audio editing tools to locate and convert hitpoints into slices.
-I explain how to use all the various editing tools to perfect both the timing of the drum sounds within the drum beat and to create new midi note on data to be used later to trigger new drum sounds.
+I explain how to use all the various editing tools to perfect both the timing of the drum sounds within the drumbeat and to create new midi note on data to be used later to trigger new drum sounds.
 I then show you how to place the ripped midi note data in the exact positions they were played in using the key editor in Cubase.
 I trigger the new drum sounds using NI’ Battery soft-sampler.
 I end by showing you how to take the new midi data and convert it to a groove template that can be saved in Cubase as a quantise template.